 AND/OR say that they should not have increased your credit limit:

-You should never have increased my credit limit in 2021.
-At that time I had only made minimum payments on this credit card for a long while and/or I was using a very high level of my credit limit.
+You should never have increased my credit limit [in 2022] At that time I had only made minimum payments on this credit card for a long while and/or I was using a very high level of my credit limit.

 If you had properly checked my credit record before increasing my limit, you would have seen that in the two years since my account with you was opened, I had got additional late payment markers and defaults and/or taken out a lot of other credit.
 This should have warned you I was struggling with my finances and it was not responsible to lend more.
 By increasing my credit limit you made my financial position worse.
 Instead you should have offered me forbearance by freezing the interest on the card.

 I do not know the exact months of these credit limit increases.
-In your reply to this complaint, please tell me the dates and amounts.
+In your reply to this complaint, please tell me the dates and amounts of all limit increases, even if these happened over 6 years ago.

-If the lender should already have known you had problems with your account, mention these
+If the lender should have known you had problems with your account, mention these

 You should also have realised that I was having difficulty because: